-Pressing the silence button can stop the low battery "chirp" for up to 8 hours; do not remove the battery or unplug the Alarm, unless changing
+Pressing the silence button can stop the low battery "chirp" for up to 8 hours; do not remove the battery or unplug the Alarm, unless changing the battery.
+Activation of low battery silence is acknowledged with an LED 1-second blink with AC, or a double-flash with DC.

 Once the low battery warning "chirp" silence feature is activated, the unit continues to flash the red light once a minute for 8 hours.
 After 8 hours, the low battery "chirp" will resume.
-Replace the battery as soon as possible.
+Replace the batteries as soon as nossible

 To deactivate this feature: Press the Test/Silence button again.
-The unit will go into Test Mode and the low battery warning will resume (LED flashes and unit sounds "chirp" once a minute.)
+The unit will go into Test Mode and the low battery warning will resume.

-If you cannot silence the low battery warning, replace your battery immediately.
+If you cannot silence the low battery warning, replace the batteries immediately.